 Look after your Potatoes in May!

-What Herbs to Plant in May
+What to Grow in May in the Herb Garden

 I’m seriously hoping that you started off some seeds in April, it means that by now you’ll be starting to see some progress.
 Perhaps some basil shoots and coriander.
 If you did sow basil and coriander in April, then towards the end of the month you can harden them off and plant them outside if you’d like to.